kraviteja95usd/smartchat-conversational-chatbot/SQuAD_using_bert-base-uncased/SQuAD_chatbot_using_bert-base-uncased_README.md

           - If your system is in Dark mode, this UI page looks in the same theme.
 If you system is in Light mode, then you will view it in white color.
     - You can look at the execution results within the Notebook file as well as [here](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/tree/chatbot-by-ravi/SQuAD_using_bert-base-uncased/SQuAD_using_bert-base-uncased_chatbot_UI_Screenshots) and interpret accordingly.
       - Note that there are 2 PDFs and 2 word documents inside it.
 You can view anything to understand that.
 Whatever the word documents we have there, the PDFs also have the same content.
 I just uploaded both the formats.

+# Note to the Viewers or Users
+- Ensure you are going through [this](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/blob/chatbot-by-ravi/README.md#which-chatbot-architecture-should-the-users-use) before proceeding with the next step.
+- For [SQuAD_using_bert-base-uncased](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/tree/chatbot-by-ravi/SQuAD_using_bert-base-uncased), the size of the trained model is 435 MB.
+Unfortunately, I could not upload the trained model here.
+- Whoever wishes to run the chatbot, request to them to execute all the cells in [this file](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/blob/chatbot-by-ravi/SQuAD_using_bert-base-uncased/SQuAD_using_bert-base-uncased_training_and_validation.ipynb) and then run the [Chatbot UI](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/blob/chatbot-by-ravi/SQuAD_using_bert-base-uncased/SQuAD_using_bert-base-uncased_chatbot_UI.ipynb) file.